Groot Desseyn: Second attempt (1630–1650)

 Things changed for the better for the company when Piet Hein captured the Spanish treasure fleet in 1628.
 The company was suddenly flush with resources and set out to try once again to capture the Portuguese Atlantic colonies.

 The slave port of Gorée in Senegambia had already been seized in 1627.
 A fleet under the leadership of Hendrick Lonck then managed to capture Recife and Olinda in early 1630.
 A separate group took Arguin in 1633; in 1637, Elmina also fell.

 Two attempts to recapture Salvador failed, however.
 In 1641, a fleet under the leadership of Cornelis Jol finally managed to capture Luanda.
 The Dutch West India Company was now at the height of its power, and the Groot Desseyn seemed to have more or less succeeded.

 The tide soon began to turn, however.
-In 1645, the Dutch lost the Battle of Tabocas on the Portuguese mainland, which would prove the first of many defeats in Brazil.
+In 1645, the Dutch lost the Battle of Tabocas on the Brazilian mainland, which would prove the first of many defeats in Brazil.
 Meanwhile, the cost of constant warfare brought the company at the brink of bankruptcy.
 In 1647, at the end of its charter, the company was recapitalized with 1.5 million Dutch guilders from the Dutch East India Company and the Dutch Republic took over the war effort in Brazil.
 Luanda was recaptured by Portugal in 1648, and two Battles of Guararapes, the first in 1648 and the second in 1649, effectively ended Dutch involvement in Brazil.
 Between 1652 and 1654, the Dutch tried to recapture Recife, to no avail.
 The Groot Desseyn had failed.

+Caribbean

+From about 1623 until 1641 or later the Dutch regularly sent fleets into the Caribbean.
+They captured ships and inteferred with trade but rarely took territory.
+Their greatest achievement was Piet Heyn's capture of the Spanish treasure fleet in 1628.